jainamshah17/cartoon-detector/README.md

 ```
 filters = (5 + no. of classes) * 5
 ```
+Note: No. of classes should match with no. of classes in your labels file

 Model was initialized with following training parameters:
 ```
 learning_rate = 0.001